Announcing the Paddle Golden Gate 2018 coaching team!

 When not kayaking Roger can be found photographing all-things-kayaking.
 His work has been published in Paddler eZine, GoOutside and Paddle World magazines.

-If you find yourself paddling on the open coast in the San Francisco Bay Area you will likely run into Bill.
-A San Francisco Bay Area native, he has a passion for paddling and has extensive knowledge of our local coast.
-An ACA Level 5 Sea Kayak and L3 Surf Kayak instructor, Bill teaches from experiences gained (good and bad!) while paddling his favorite coastal waters from Mendocino to Monterey.
+If you find yourself paddling on the open coast in the San Francisco Bay Area, you will likely run into Bill.
+A San Francisco Bay Area native, he has a passion for paddling and extensive knowledge of our local coast.
+He is an ACA Level 5 Sea Kayak & Level 3 Surf Kayak instructor with many years of practical experience in dynamic water.
+Bill teaches from experiences gained (good and bad!) while paddling where the Pacific Ocean meets its energetic shores.
+Years of experience developing his own roll in these waters combined with teaching well over a hundred roll classes makes him an excellent resource if you are looking to improve your roll.
 Bill especially loves sharing his enthusiasm with new paddlers and the excitement this generates in them toward learning new skills and techniques.
-Bill approaches coaching by giving students information relevant to the course at hand and by sharing his own personal paddling experience.
-He teaches independently as well as with Rivers & Ocean Coaching Collective and California Canoe & Kayak.
-You can find his postings on kayak related topics on several websites including Canoe & Kayak Magazine, The Paddler Magazine & Neptune’s Rangers of which he is a principal founding member.
-Links to these or more info about Bill can be found at billvonnegut.com.
+He approaches coaching by giving students information relevant to the course at hand and how it relates to real life paddling situations.
+He teaches independently as well as with River & Ocean Coaching Collective and California Canoe & Kayak.
+You can find his postings on kayak related topics on several websites including Canoe & Kayak Magazine, The Paddler Magazine and Neptune’s Rangers, of which he is a principal founding member.

 Mark White started kayaking on the rivers in central Texas and soon discovered the ocean.
 Certified as an ACA Open Water Coastal Kayak Instructor in 1999, Mark actively taught in Texas before moving to Santa Cruz in 2012.
 Finally putting his drysuit to use, he paddles year round from Big Sur to Mendocino with particular fondness for the rock gardens around Point Lobos and Franklin Point.
 Mark teaches for California Canoe and Kayak.